sgpinkus/JsonSchema/README.md

 ## Validator/Generator Class Design
 A JSON Document represents a schema.
 This schema is parsed into a validator.
 In this class library, the validator and the code that generates a validator from a JSON document are coupled into the same class.
 This is somewhat inflexible but its also simple.

+Generating a constraint from a part of a JSON schema doc is done via the static method build().
+In general this is because construction need not necessarily be from a document.
+Tempting to KISS and just stick it in the constructor.
+Currently I have one concrete use case for not putting the parser logic in the constructor.
+TypeConstraint reuses a OneOfConstraint.
+But doing it this way we have an issue of duplicating validation logic between the constructor and the build method.

+Let build()  containt all document parsing logic in general.
+Let the constructor handle validation of it's parameters.
+There is still an issue with this.
+The constructor validation may occlude the nature of an exception.